llja0112/llja0112.github.io/_posts/2022-08-15-Everything-Everywhere-All-At-Once.md

 ---

 ## Preamble
-I watched the
+I watched the movie "Everything, everwhere all at once" on my plane ride back from San Franciso, US to Singapore.
+I thought it was a good movie with lots of meaning.
+Here are my thoughts in point form.

 ## Always busy
-- Evelyn was shown to be busy all the time managing the laundromat business.
+- Evelyn was shown to be always busy all the time managing the laundromat business.
 - She was unable to focus on relationships around her.

 ## Information overload